rust-lang/book/src/ch06-01-defining-an-enum.md

-If we use `None` rather than `Some`, we need to tell Rust what type of `Option<T>` we have, because the compiler can't infer the type that the `Some` variant will hold by looking at the `None` variant.
+If we use `None` rather than `Some`, we need to tell Rust what type of `Option<T>` we have, because the compiler can't infer the type that the `Some` variant will hold by looking only at a `None` value.

-When we have a `Some` value, we know that there is a value present, and the value is held within the `Some`.
-When we have a `None` value, in some sense, that means the same thing that null does: we do not have a valid value.
-So why is this any better than null?
+When we have a `Some` value, we know that a value is present, and the value is held within the `Some`.
+When we have a `None` value, in some sense, it means the same thing as null: we don’t have a valid value.
+So why is having `Option<T>` any better than having null?

-In short, because `Option<T>` and `T` (where `T` can be any type) are different types from each other, so the compiler won't let us use an `Option` value as if it was definitely a valid value.
-For example, this code won't compile because it's trying to compare an `Option<i8>` to an `i8`:
+In short, because `Option<T>` and `T` (where `T` can be any type) are different types, the compiler won’t let us use an `Option<T>` value as if it was definitely a valid value.
+For example, this code won’t compile because it’s trying to compare an `Option<i8>` to an `i8`:

 ```rust,ignore
 let x: i8 = 5;